 How long will all this take to fix?

 It is rare that we run into a module that is irreparably broken or doesn't have an alternative available to replace it.
 The biggest time-consumer is cross-checking all the modules to make sure that minor updates don't cause conflicts or bugs.
 As a ballpark figure, we spend roughly one to one-and-a-half hours per module.
 Updating a core dependency can take longer.

-To give you an idea of billable hours, a large site of 60 to 80 modules would take approximately 15 workdays to fully upgrade to Drupal 9, whilst a small site of a dozen or so modules would take around 5 workdays.
+To give you an idea of billable hours, a large site of 60 to 80 modules would take approximately two to three weeks to fully upgrade to Drupal 10, whilst a small site of a dozen or so modules would take around one week.

 Our Council Platform clients really benefited from the product's unified codebase and identical sets of modules, as we upgraded the product behind the scenes to Drupal 10 and then were able to roll out this new version to each of our clients as part of their regular security updates.

 We'd be happy to create a quote for the upgrade of your Drupal 9 site to Drupal 10, so you know exactly where you stand.
 To kick things off, please email us at firstname.lastname@example.org with a brief introduction to your organisation and your Drupal site.
 One piece of advice we would definitely give is to not leave the upgrade process to the last minute, as many site owners are likely to be rushing to move to Drupal 10 before Drupal 9 becomes insecure after the 1st November this year!